aldonline/reactivity/README.md

 Because an expression may depend on several reactive functions, the Invalidation event you catch at the top of the stack may come from any of them.
-The value of this specific function is not important.
+The value of any specific function is not important.
 What's important is the result of evaluating the complete expression.

 ## Where does this idea come from?